-You can run BuildVu directly from the command line which is useful for running the converter from another language or script.
+You can run BuildVu to convert directly from the command line which is useful for running the converter from another language or script.

 - Requires Java 8 or later (see version compatibility)